davidholbrook/Neu-Portfolio/src/pages/projects/messageCab/messagecab.md

 ## Documentation and Wrap Up

 Once all the modifications and setup was complete.
 I took two weeks to build a user manual for the client, using Git Books.
 This manual went over backend operations, the visual styles used, and core operations.
 A part of this manual was also written for future developers.
-This was in case there was an upgrade or latency issue and I was unable to perform.
+This was in case there was an problem I was unavailable to assist with.

 This website was unable to stay alive for long due to limited stock and hosting problems.
 I have spoken to the client many times of a stronger solution and a solution in the future.